History buffs have long adored Mexico City for its historical significance, the array of available museums, and stunning landmarks.

 - Mexico City’s air pollution is really bad, so on days when the air quality is extra poor, you’ll want to travel with a mask to avoid breathing in all the bad air.

-- If you’re looking to save money on your trip, take public transportation.
-Riding the bus or the metro costs less than $1 each ride!
+- If you’re looking to save money on your trip, take public transportation — but with caution.
+Riding the bus or the metro costs less than $1 each ride, but it does come with the risk of being pickpocketed.. or robbed.

 - Do not use the metro after dark, especially if you are traveling alone.
 The metro and its surrounding areas can be hotspots of crime at night.
 It’ll be better to just order an Uber, just to be safe.